hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

 The `European Environment for Scientific Software Installations <https://www.eessi.io>`_ (EESSI, pronounced as "easy") provides an additional stack of scientific software, next to installations which are done locally and located in the ``/apps/leuven`` directory.
-The advantages of EESSI over the local installations for VSC users are:
+Compared to the local installations, the advantages of EESSI for VSC users are:

 * Since EESSI is a collaboration between many partners of the HPC community, a wide range of scientific software is readily available and can be streamed on-demand.
-This means users no longer need to wait for a support team to do the local installation, provided the required modules `available in EESSI <https://www.eessi.io/docs/available_software/overview>`_.
+This means users no longer need to wait for a support team to do the local installation, provided the required modules are `available in EESSI <https://www.eessi.io/docs/available_software/overview>`_.
 * EESSI distributes software using the CernVM File System, which provides good performance when accessing software
+* Because EESSI works on a large range of systems, including laptops, HPC clusters and cloud infrastructure, workflows making use of EESSI software are portable

 If you want to know more details, you can have a look at the `introductory EESSI documentation <https://www.eessi.io/docs/overview>`_.
 The